-The Lake County Conservation District held two pasture walks this past summer (2016) and are planning to have three in the summer of 2017.
-Pasture walks are free, low-key get together to discuss improved grazing management strategies with neighbors.
+The Lake County Conservation District held three pasture walks this past summer (2017) and are planning to have more in the summer of 2018.
+Pasture walks are free, low-key get together to discuss improved management strategies with neighbors.
 They offer a hands on learning and sharing environment.
 We walk the fields with the producers and community members talking about agricultural practices and discussing whatever topics arise.

 On July 13th, 2016 we had a pasture walk at the Foust Farm:

 Come see what all the fuss over COVER CROPS is all about!
 The Foust Family is working to transform their farm and ranch by using improved grazing and cropping strategies.
 In 2016 they seeded multiple fields to diverse annual cover crop mixes.
 They will graze these annual cover crops to provide livestock forage while improving the health and fertility of their soil.
 This is a great opportunity to learn about some exciting new farming and ranching strategies!